-After our last circle experience with Blue Hush, we hosted our second Jodhpur Circle with artist Yashasvi Soni.
+After our last success with Blue Hush, we hosted a workshop with artist Yashasvi Soni.
 A connoisseur of fine arts, she is overwhelmingly talented in Calligraphy & Painting!
 She masters fine art, miniature painting, alcohol ink art, nail art, coffee art, and calligraphy..phew- wait a minute there’s more- wall art, dotting art, theme gift wrapping and handicrafts!
 Presently, she is toiling hard to crack the entrances to her dream design college so that she can pursue her dream of becoming an interior designer.
 Bravo, Yashasvi!

 So with our artistic verve, we were ready to get-set-go with our canvases made of A4 sheets, our colour palettes with natural tints and a set of brush pens for our session 2.0.
 A quick inventory count of all the participants helped.
 Indeed, a colourful view!
 (Bonus: spot a kid around 42:15 starting with his innocent, musical voice at 41:55.)

 Our participants were as ready as us at Rajasthan Studio, so as to name a few, we had:

 Aroona Rawal Ji, Deepika Nath, Aashima Bhargava, Isha Patel, Priyanshu Kataria, our host and dost from the session and everyone from Rooftop who joined.

 Yashasvi embarked on the session with her sparkly face.
 Her suggestion was to turn towards natural ingredients (which needed to be soaked in water 15 minutes prior to the session!) as a proxy for those who didn’t have watercolours during the stringent lockdown.
 Mounting the sheet on a hard board helped to keep it in place, and she suggested we use a thick sheet as her 270 GSM thick sheet for both calligraphy & painting.